dParikesit/Python-CYK-Compiler/README.md

-# Python Compiler Based on FA and CFG
+# Python Syntax Checker Based on FA and CFG

-> _Program Ini Dibuat Untuk Memenuhi Tugas Perkuliahan Mata Kuliah Teori Bahasa Formal dan Otomata(IF2124)_
->
-> _Program Studi Teknik Informatika
-> Sekolah Teknik Elektro dan Informatika
-> Institut Teknologi Bandung
-> Semester I Tahun 2021/2022_
+> _This is a mirror repo with english README_

 ## Table of Contents
 * [Installation](#installation)